-The Santa Ana School was originally located in Hollister, in the Santa Ana Valley in San Benito County.
-The 127-year old, one-room schoolhouse provides a classroom setting for the over 25,000 school children who visit History Park each year.
-It honors teachers, and is a symbol of educational traditions in the 1890’s.
-The project was sponsored by the Connie L. Lurie College of Education Alumni Association of San José State University as a joint project with History San José.
+The Santa Ana School was originally located in Hollister, in the Santa Ana Valley in San Benito County, completed in 1872 at a cost of $2,000.00.
+At its new location, the one-room schoolhouse now provides a classroom setting for the over 20,000 school children who visit History Park each year.
+It honors teachers, and is a symbol of educational traditions in the 1890s.
+The project was sponsored by the Connie L. Lurie College of Education Alumni Association of San José State University in conjunction with History San José.

 Grades one through eight were taught at the Santa Ana School.
 Some students had to work on the farm and took longer to complete school than others.
 Consequently, the age of the children in one classroom could range from six to eighteen.
 The daily lessons produced a constant buzz of voices as the students read aloud, practiced, recited, listened, wrote, and read as many as thirteen different lessons that were conducted at one time.
 The teacher called students forward by grade level to the recitation bench in the front of the room to give them instructions, conduct practice sessions, or listen to students as they recited their lessons.